psi-maker/IoT-EdgeAI/Intel EdgeAI/IoTcomm.md

 4. **termination**
 When a publisher or subscriber wants to terminate an MQTT session, it sends a DISCONNECT message to the broker and then closes the connection.
 This is called a graceful shutdown because it gives the client the ability to easily reconnect by providing its client identity and resuming where it left off.

 The broker may send subscribers a message from the publisher that the broker has previously cached if the disconnect happen suddenly without time for a publisher to send a DISCONNECT message.
 The message, which is called a last will and testament, provides subscribers with instructions for what to do if the publisher dies unexpectedly.

+## Examples to use MQTT
+* Facebook uses MQTT for its Messenger app, not only because the protocol conserves battery power during mobile phone-to-phone messaging, but also because the protocol enables messages to be delivered efficiently in milliseconds (ms), despite inconsistent internet connections across the globe.
+* Most major cloud services providers, including Amazon Web Services (AWS), Google Cloud, IBM Cloud and Microsoft Azure, support MQTT.
+* the Carriots, Evrything and ThingWorx IoT platforms support the MQTT protocol.